sanyamseac/exams2k24/readme.md

 # Exams 2k24

-This repository contains question papers of the quizzes, endsem and midsem examinations conducted so far for UG1, year 2024, at IIITH.
+This repository contains question papers of the quizzes, endsem and midsem examinations conducted so far for UG 2k24 batch at IIIT Hyderabad.

 ## Repository Structure